MaterializeInc/materialize/doc/developer/design/20240625_source_versioning__table_from_sources.md

 `T::ItemName` and the external reference `UnresolvedItemName`.

-We would then introduce a new `TableDataSource` enum and add a field to the `Table` objects used for the in-memory catalog and SQL planning:
+We would then introduce a new `TableDataSource` enum and add a field to the `Table` objects used for the in-memory catalog and SQL planning, that optionally includes details on a per-source basis in an `ExportDetails` field:

 ```rust
 pub enum TableDataSource {